 - Have a unit leader recommendation.

 Please note that a registration is for a specific Scout – it is not a “place-holder” for the unit.
-If the original registered Scout cannot attend and there is a waiting list, the vacancy will be filled by the top Scout on the waiting list.
+If the original registered Scout cannot attend, the vacancy will be filled by the top Scout on the waiting list with consideration to providing opportunity to all Scouting units.
 If the unit wishes to register a new Scout at that time, the new Scout will be placed at the bottom of the waiting list.

 Two cotton NYLT participant t-shirts are included in the registration at no additional charge.
 Scouts will be wearing NYLT t-shirts almost full-time all week and odor can become a problem.
 While the shirts can be hand washed at camp, most Scouts will not do that.
 NYLT t-shirts made from a wicking fabric can be purchased for an additional $10 each if the Scout prefers a wicking shirt or would just like additional shirts.
 Sizes shown are adult male.